dovecot/documentation/docs/core/config/service.md

 ### stats

-Mail process statistics tracking.
+Event statistics tracking.
 Its behavior is very similar to the anvil process, but anvil's data is of higher importance and lower traffic than stats, so stats are tracked in a separate process.

 * **client_limit** should be large enough to handle all the simultaneous connections.